alikins/Alikins-rack-plugins/README.md

 and then turn it back on when it stopped.
 Or maybe it could be used to start an drum fill...

-The 'Reset idle' input allows this be kind of synced to a clock, beat, or sequence.
+The "Reset idle" input allows this be kind of synced to a clock, beat, or sequence.
 In the dronevexample above, the drone would then only come back in on a beat.

 And perhaps most importantly, it can be used to do almost random output and make weird noises.

+### BigMuteButton

+A big mute button.

+Use just before output to the audio interface module.

+When clicked, will mute the output output.
+Will unmute on next click.

+Easier/quicker than adjusting mixer levels, or system volume, or finding the tiny mute button on mixers.

 ### MomentaryOnButtons